Assaults on Emergency Workers (Offences) Act 2018

 The Crime and Disorder Act 1998 provides that a specific aggravated offence is committed if it involves racial or religious hostility – see the Racist and Religious Hate Crime prosecution guidance.
 Section 1(2) Assaults on Emergency Workers (Offences) Act 2018 also creates a discrete offence.
 It is not simply a sentence uplift provision for common assault.

 Where an emergency worker is subject to a racially/religiously aggravated assault, section 29(1)(c) of the Crime and Disorder Act 1998 should be charged, as otherwise emergency workers would have less legal protection from racial/religious assaults than ordinary members of the public.
 A trial alternative under section 1(2) of the 2018 Act should be laid to allow the court to convict the defendant if they are not satisfied that the element of racial or religious aggravation is proved.

 Assault with intent to resist arrest - s.38 OAPA 1861 - carries a maximum of 2 years’ imprisonment.
 Prosecution of this offence requires evidence of the defendant’s intention to resist arrest when committing an assault.
 In applying section 6 of the Code, prosecutors should consider the evidence to determine whether section 38 OAPA 1861 is preferable to the 2018 Act offence where the elements of the section 38 offence are made out.

 When determining representations on allocation, prosecutors should have regard to the Sentencing Council Allocation Guideline as well as the specific Assault on Emergency Worker Guidelines in the Crown Court and the Magistrates' court.
-These cases are likely to be found in the Assault Definitive Guideline.
-These cases are likely to be suitable for summary trial; sections 282 of the Criminal Justice Act 2003 and paragraph 24 of Schedule 22 to the Sentencing Act 2020 increased magistrates’ sentencing powers to a maximum of 12 months imprisonment on summary conviction for either way offences including assault on an emergency worker.
+These cases are likely to be suitable for summary trial; These cases are likely to be suitable for summary trial; sections 282 of the Criminal Justice Act 2003 and paragraph 24 of Schedule 22 to the Sentencing Act 2020 increased magistrates’ sentencing powers to a maximum of 12 months imprisonment on summary conviction for either way offences including assault on an emergency worker.
 Prosecutors are reminded to consider factors indicating greater harm and higher culpability that may mean the case is not suitable for summary trial.
 Prosecutors should remind magistrates of their power to commit for sentence.

 Paragraph 9.2 of the Code for Crown Prosecutors requires that: